Homomorphisms between braid groups: Setup and Overview

 The case where $\bar \rho(\alpha_1)$ is reducible is the most subtle part of the proof.
 In this case we conclude as before that $\rho(\B_n)$ preserves a multicurve $M$.
+There are then a number of subcases, according to the topological type of $M$ and the action (through $\rho$) of $\B_n$ on the set of components.
+We may consider the latter action as a homomorphism $\B_n \to \Sigma_k$, where $k$ is the number of components of $M$.

-If $M$ consists of $n$ curves surrounding two marked points each and $\rho$ acts standardly on the set of components of $M$, then $m=2n$ and $\rho$ is---by definition---a cabling map, and so we may apply our classification of cabling maps $\B_n \to \B_{2n}$ from Section~\ref{sec:cabling}.
+One subcase is where $M$ consists of $n$ curves surrounding two marked points each and the resulting homomorphism $\B_n \to \Sigma_n$ is the standard homomorphism (up to conjugacy).
+In this case $m=2n$ and $\rho$ is a 2-fold cabling map, and so we may apply Proposition~\ref{prop:cabling}.

-Another case is where $M$ consists of a single curve surrounding more than $n$ (and necessarily fewer than $m$) marked points; in this case we may restrict to the interior of $M$ and apply induction.
-The most difficult case, which only arises when $m=2n$, is where $M$ consists of two curves surrounding $n$ marked points each and where $\rho(\B_n)$ acts nontrivially on the components of $M$; in this case $\B_n^2$ acts trivially on the components of $M$ and so we may apply our extension of the base case in order to show that $\rho$ is a diagonal embedding.
+Another subcase is where $M$ consists of a single curve surrounding more than $n$ marked points; in this case we may restrict to the interior of $M$ and apply induction.

+The most difficult case, which only arises when $m=2n$, is where $M$ consists of two curves surrounding $n$ marked points each and where $\B_n$ acts nontrivially on the components of $M$; in this case $\B_n^2$ acts trivially on the components of $M$ and so we may apply Theorem~\ref{thm:castel2} to show that $\rho$ is equivalent to the diagonal embedding.